 Additional Resources – a list of reports, scientific journal articles, USGS professional papers, PhD dissertations or Masters theses, and excerpts from books published for a general public audience.

-Originally titled Personalizing the Earthquake Threat, this project was conducted under the direction of Edith O’Brien and Susan J. Nava, principal investigators.
+Originally titled Personalizing the Earthquake Threat, U.S. Geological Survey NEHRP award no. 1434-95-G-2566, 1995-1997.
+This project was conducted under the direction of Edith O’Brien and Susan J. Nava, principal investigators.
 The original webpage was designed by Cynthia Meier.
 Text revisions, web layout and format changes, and blog posts were produced by Sheryl Peterson.
 Modernized maps were created by Paul Roberson.